Edward Hopper

+Life and career

 Early life

 Hopper was born in 1882 in Nyack, New York, a yacht-building center on the Hudson River north of New York City.
 He was one of two children of a comfortably well-off family.
 His parents, of mostly Dutch ancestry, were Elizabeth Griffiths Smith and Garret Henry Hopper, a dry-goods merchant.
-Although not as successful as his forebears, Garrett provided well for his two children with considerable help from his wife's inheritance.
+Although not as successful as his forebears, Garret provided well for his two children with considerable help from his wife's inheritance.
 He retired at age forty-nine.
 Edward and his sister, Marion, attended both private and public schools.
 They were raised in a strict Baptist home.
 His father had a mild nature, and the household was dominated by women: Hopper's mother, grandmother, sister, and maid.

 His birthplace and boyhood home was listed on the National Register of Historic Places in 2000.
 It is now operated as the Edward Hopper House Museum & Study Center, serving as a nonprofit community cultural center featuring exhibitions, workshops, lectures, performances, and special events.

-Hopper was a good student in grade school, and, by the time he was five, his talent with drawing was already apparent.
+Hopper was a good student in grade school, and by the time he was five his talent with drawing was already apparent.
 He readily absorbed his father's intellectual tendencies and love of French and Russian cultures.
 He also demonstrated his mother's artistic heritage.
 Hopper's parents encouraged his art and kept him amply supplied with materials, instructional magazines, and illustrated books.

 Hopper first began signing and dating his drawings at the age of 10.
 Among the earliest of these drawings are charcoal sketches of geometric shapes, a vase, bowl, cup, and boxes.
 The detailed examination of light and shadow that continued throughout his career is already visible in these early works.
 By his teens, he was working in pen-and-ink, charcoal, watercolor, and oil—drawing from nature while also making political cartoons.
 In 1895, he created his first signed oil painting, Rowboat in Rocky Cove, which he copied from a reproduction in The Art Interchange, a popular journal for amateur artists.
 Hopper's other earliest oils, such as Old ice pond at Nyack and his c.1898 painting Ships, have been identified as copies of paintings by artists including Bruce Crane and Edward Moran.